SURVEYING AND MEASURING GUIDE

 LOAD BEARING WINDOW AND DOOR SETS

-It is best to assumed that all bay window assemblies are load bearing.
+It is best to assume that all bay window assemblies are load-bearing.
 In some cases, it will be necessary to remove render, plaster and / or trim sections to determine the construction methods used in the building.

-If the surveyor is in any doubt as to the extent of the loads carried by the bay window, or the methods of construction used, then the advice of a qualified structural engineer must be sought prior to removal of the existing window assembly.
+If the surveyor is in any doubt as to the extent of the loads carried by the bay window or the methods of construction used, then the advice of a qualified structural engineer must be sought prior to the removal of the existing window assembly.

 Frame configuration: Openings and handling